kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 3: Add filters

 To enrich logs with attributes or drop whole lines, add filters to the existing pipeline.
-In the following example, three filters are added, which are executed in sequence.
+The following example contains three filters, which are executed in sequence.

 ```yaml
 kind: LogPipeline